 It’s a likely holdover from the car culture of that region.
-“You can eat it while driving,” he says.
+“You can eat it while driving,” Jeff said.

-The story behind Sespe Burger – which earned an Unsung Hero Award in The Business Journal’s Rally Around Small Business program – also begins in the Golden State.
+The story behind Sespe Burger – which has earned an Unsung Hero Award in The Business Journal’s annual Rally Around Small Business program – also begins in the Golden State.

-Christina, a Boardman native, moved to California after graduating from a culinary school in Pittsburgh.
+Christina, a Boardman native, moved to California after graduating from a Pittsburgh culinary school.
 She met Jeff at Mobi Munch, a company that develops and launches food trucks, where they both worked.

-After marrying and having two children, “I moved them back to Ohio,” Christina says.
+After marrying and having two kids, “I moved them back to Ohio,” Christina said.

 The business was designed to not just fit the Porters’ lifestyle, but to be a big part of their lifestyle.

-It’s a lunch-only place with a very small dine-in area that is closed because of the pandemic.
+It’s a lunch-only place with a very small dine-in area that is currently closed due to the pandemic.
 Sespe Burger has always done a strong takeout business and that continues.

-Customers can call or place orders from its website.
+Customers can call or place orders from their website.

-The shop at 8252 Market St., Boardman is convenient to St. Elizabeth’s Hospital Boardman campus and many automobile showrooms as well.
+The shop at 8252 Market St., just south of Boardman Toyota, is convenient to St. Elizabeth’s Hospital and also the offices and many automobile dealerships on the road.

-“We have a lot of loyal customers from the car dealers,” Christina says.
+“We have a lot of loyal customers from the car dealers,” Christina said.
 “They eat out every day and we’re in their rotation for lunch.
-We have two little kids at home, ages 2 and 4, and we wanted to have a lunch business.
-So it’s a good location for that.
+We have two little kids at home, ages 2 and 4, and we wanted to have a lunch business, so it’s a good location for that.
 We’re home by 4 p.m. and off on Sunday.
 We have the lifestyle we wanted.”

 In January, the Porters extended their hours until 7 p.m. on Mondays and Thursdays – the days the dealerships stay open late – but cut back again when the coronavirus hit.

-As restaurants closed their dining rooms and laid off staff, the couple did what it could to help those who felt the pinch.
+As restaurants closed their dining rooms and laid off staff, the couple did what it could to help those in their industry who were feeling the pinch.

 The Porters employ five at Sespe Burger, not counting themselves.

 The couple has been working as a team since their California days.
-Although their duties overlap, Christina is the chef and handles the finances, while Jeff looks after daily operations, marketing and personnel.
+Though their duties overlap, Christina is the chef and handles the financial aspects, while Jeff looks after daily operations, marketing and personnel.

 The Sespe Burger template takes a page from the food truck industry: outsized flavors, a simple menu and fast production.

-It began with a mobile burger cart that the Porters took to street events and brewpubs, including Birdfish in Columbiana and Paladin in Austintown.
-They still operate the cart as they expand their business in other innovative ways.
+It actually started with a mobile burger cart that the Porters took to street events and brewpubs, including Birdfish in Columbiana and Paladin in Austintown.
+They still operate the cart, and continue to grow their business in other innovative ways.

-“We launched a lemonade stand on July 6,” Christina says.
+“We just launched a lemonade on July 6,” Christina said.
 “We make it here out of fresh lemons and juices and also can it here.
 Someone said it tastes like a lemon shake in a can.”

-Proceeds from the sale of June’s Lemonade – it’s named for their daughter – are donated to charity.
+Proceeds from the sale of June’s Lemonade – its named for their daughter – are being donated to charity.

 “[June] came up with the idea,” Christina said.
 “She wanted to have her own lemonade stand in here.
 So we named it after her and let her pick the charities.”

-Second Harvest Foodbank, she says, will be the first to receive a donation check.
+Second Harvest Foodbank, she said, will be the first to receive a donation check.

-Pictured: Jeff and Christina Porter operate their business as part of their lifestyle.
-A can of their lemonade is in foreground.
+Pictured above: Jeff and Christina Porter behind the counter at Sespe Burger.
+A can of their June’s Lemonade is in the foreground.